 Unlike whiteheads and blackheads, which are caused solely by the buildup of oils and dead skin cells, pimples occur when normal skin bacteria also get trapped in the pore.
 Bacteria can multiply quickly in excess oil.
 As more and more bacteria accumulate, the area in the pore swells (becomes inflamed) and forms a pimple.
-Inflammation is a result of an overactive immune system.
+Acne stimulates inflammation is a result of an overactive immune system.

 Nodules or cysts

 This type of symptom occurs when the oils, dead skin cells, and bacteria penetrate deeply into the skin and cause inflammation from there.
 Because the inflammation is so deep, these blemishes tend to be larger and can be tender or painful.
-Cystic acne and nodules are essentially the same thing except that cysts will contain liquid pus while nodules will be harder and contain no pus.
+Cystic acne and nodules are essentially the same, except that the former causes pus filled cysts while nodules feel harder and contain no pus.

-Although many people outgrow the condition, sometimes it results in lasting signs that go beyond the condition itself.
-Acne scars are permanent scars that form after the condition clears.
-It is difficult to predict who will develop scars, but it can occur if someone has long lasting acne without treatment.
+Although many people outgrow acne, sometimes it results in lasting signs that go beyond the condition itself.
+Permanent scars may form after the condition clears.
+It is difficult to predict who will develop acne scars, but it can occur if someone has long-lasting acne without treatment.

-The condition is most closely related to fluctuating hormone levels, which is one of the reasons it is so common in the teenage years and as young adults.
-Androgen hormone activation, which occurs during puberty, is thought to be the main driver.
-If you are particularly sensitive to these hormones, you are more likely to develop and retain acne.
+The condition is most closely related to fluctuating hormone levels, which is one of the reasons it is so common in teenage years and in young adults.
+Experts believe androgen hormone activation, which occurs during puberty, to be the main driver.
+If you are particularly sensitive to these sex hormones, you are more likely to develop and retain acne.

-Other environmental factors can make acne worse.
-These risk factors of acne include:
+Other environmental and lifestyle factors can make it worse.
+These risk factors include:

 - Fluctuating hormone levels around the time of a woman’s period